Skip to content

 This Osso Buco Recipe of slow-braised veal shanks with vegetables, tomatoes, wine, and stock is fall-off-the-bone good.
 I’ve been making this recipe for you, and to this day, it is still one of my favorites.

-Firstly, I’m Sicilian so making and eating Italian in my house is commonplace.
-If you want to try out some new recipes, you must try Ravioli or Penne all Vodka.
+Firstly, I’m Sicilian, so making and eating Italian food is commonplace in my house.
+To try new recipes, check out my Ravioli or Penne all Vodka.

 Osso Buco

-Osso Buco is a classic Italian dish of slow-braised veal shanks in wine, vegetables, and stock, and is served with a garnish of parsley and lemon known as gremolata.
-This dish is from Milan and transfers from Italian to English as “marrowbone.”
-It is common for the people eating it to also consume the cooked marrow that is inside the veal shank bone.
+Osso Buco is a classic Italian dish of slow-braised veal shanks in wine, vegetables, and stock, served with a garnish of parsley and lemon known as gremolata.
+This dish is from Milan and is translated from Italian to English as “marrowbone.”
+It is common for people eating it to also consume the cooked marrow inside the veal shank bone.

-This is a very hearty dish and can be somewhat difficult to find on Italian restaurant menus as veal has become more difficult to find.
+This is a very hearty dish and can be tricky to locate on Italian restaurant menus as veal has become more challenging.
 However, if it’s on the menu, I highly recommend you order it.
-Osso buco can be served with on top or with a side of Risotto, Polenta, or Pasta.
+Osso buco can be served on top or with a side of Risotto, Polenta, or Pasta.

 Ingredients and Substitutions

-• Meat – Veal shanks are the common cut of beef to use in this.
-However, if you cannot find them, substitute them with beef shanks.
+• Meat — Veal shanks are the common cut of beef used in this.
+However, if you cannot find them, substitute beef shanks.

 • Oil – Olive oil is best to use for this recipe.
 Feel free to substitute with avocado oil.